 Political activism (hacktivism) - activists use malware attacks to target organizations they disagree with within other countries.
 These attacks can have unintended consequences when the malware they deploy spreads beyond the attacked organization and country to cause collateral damage to systems across the global internet.

 Malicious activity - some people just deploy malware to cause damage.
 They enjoy the challenge of bypassing security systems in an organization, and when they have unauthorized access, they cause damage to advertise their success.
 The underground market for functional zero-day exploits that provide access to IT systems has a downward pressure on this activity.
 Anyone who has a way to bypass security can sell it on the dark web (or on a grey market well known in hacker circles).
 Not causing damage and advertising that an exploitable flaw exists allows them to sell the exploit for a significant return.

 Defending Against Malware

-The range of solutions offered by Critical Insight and shown on our Defense Services Wheel infographic outline what is needed to deliver a comprehensive cybersecurity defense strategy for an organization.
+The range of solutions offered by Critical Insight is needed to deliver a comprehensive cybersecurity defense strategy for an organization.
 For a deep dive into how to protect your organization from ransomware in particular and malware more generally, see What is Ransomware, and How Do I Prevent It? by Critical Insight’s CISO Mike Hamilton.

 See also: Malware Attacks